Undergraduate Fellowships

 How can we protect freedom of speech?
 Tocqueville invites “those who see freedom of the mind as a holy thing” to join him in rejecting not just the old kind of intellectual despotism—that of unaccountable elites who prohibit certain books or speeches, but also the kind characteristic of democratic times.
 This modern kind of intellectual despotism is enforced not by elites at the level of law but by the majority at the level of civil society.
 It is a kind of despotism that, as Tocqueville knew, “leaves the body alone and goes right to the soul.”
 It constricts thought within narrow bounds imposed by public opinion.
 Its enforcement mechanism is the implicit threat of social ostracism.
 The result is a loss of clarity in our thought and of frankness in our speech.
 Vigorous discussion and independence of mind cannot survive, let alone flourish, in such an environment.

-Every sequence of the fellowship will run for one academic year.
-Each year, a cohort of 20 students will participate in the following exclusive programs—at no cost to students:
+Every year, a cohort of 20-25 students will participate in the following exclusive programs—at no cost to students:

-- Inaugural Conference (August 25-26) – The fellowship kicks off with an early semester conference at Camp Lucy, a Hill Country luxury resort known for its heritage buildings.
-The conference features invited scholars and public intellectuals who discuss the problems and prospects of liberal democracy today.
+• Inaugural Conference (late August) – The fellowship kicks off with an early semester conference at a luxury resort in Dripping Spring, TX.
+The conference features invited scholars and public intellectuals who discuss a theme in political theory, philosophy, or public policy (or a mix of all three!) that is relevant to the mission of Civitas.

-- Book and Film Club (throughout Fall and Spring semesters) – Students who join the Society of Fellows will have the opportunity to meet once or twice a month to discuss a short text on the theme of liberty and its moral conditions.
-Such texts will be selected from the works of Locke, Madison, Hamilton, de Staël, Constant, Tocqueville, Mill, Acton, Röpke, Arendt, and Nisbet, among others.
-The club will occasionally screen films on related themes.
-The Society of Fellows hosts Book and Film Club sessions at the Littlefield Home, a Victorian mansion, Austin landmark, and home to the Civitas Institute.
+• Book & Film Club (throughout Fall and Spring semesters) – Students who join the Society of Fellows will have the opportunity to meet once a month to discuss a short text on the theme of liberty and its moral conditions.
+Such texts will be selected from the works of Locke, Madison, Hamilton, de Staël, Constant, Tocqueville, Mill, Acton, Röpke, Arendt, or Nisbet, among others.
+Alternatively, or in conjunction with the book club, Civitas will host film screenings on themes related to its mission.

 Financial Award